ihh/bracery/README.md

 The past and future-tags are interpreted as follows:
 - For template B to be considered as a possible successor (i.e. reply) to a message generated from template A, at least one of A's future-tags must also be one of B's past-tags
-- If any of A's future-tags appear in B's past-tags with an exclamation point in front (e.g. A has future-tag `tag` and B has past-tag `!tag`), then B is disallowed as a successor to A
+- If any of A's future-tags appear in B's past-tags with an exclamation point in front (e.g. A has future-tag `tag` and B has past-tag `!tag`), then B is disallowed as a successor to A (these tags are referred to as B's _excluded-past-tags_)
-- The special past-tag `root` is used for _root templates_ that can be used at the top of a thread (or the past-tags can be left empty for the same effect)
+- The special past-tag `root` is used to denote _root templates_ that can be used at the top of a thread (or the past-tags can be left empty for the same effect)

 Each Bracery message template has the following fields:
 - the _past-tags_